mbernste/mbernste.github.io/_posts/2024-01-28-invertible_matrix_theorem.md

 <span style="color:#0060C6">**Definition 1 (Inverse matrix):** Given a square matrix $\boldsymbol{A} \in \mathbb{R}^{n \times n}$, it's **inverse matrix** is the matrix $\boldsymbol{C}$ that when either left or right multiplied by $\boldsymbol{A}$, yields the identity matrix.
 That is, if for a matrix $\boldsymbol{C}$ it holds that $$\boldsymbol{AC} = \boldsymbol{CA} = \boldsymbol{I}$$, then $\boldsymbol{C}$ is the inverse of $\boldsymbol{A}$.
 This inverse matrix, $\boldsymbol{C}$ is commonly denoted as $\boldsymbol{A}^{-1}$.</span>

 This follows Statement 1 of the invertible matrix theorem.
-In light of the invertible matrix theorem, _any of the statements_ about invertible matrices can be used as the definition of an invertible matrix and the rest of the statements can be proven from that definition.
-One can think of the definition as a "starting point" for defining the concept of the invertible matrix, but this starting point is arbitrary!
+However, in light of the invertible matrix theorem, _any of the statements_ about invertible matrices could have been chosen as the definition of an invertible matrix.
+While we chose Statement 1, other texts may choose other statements.
+The rest of the statements would then be proven from that definition.

 Appendix
 --------